 After my joint-smoking direct action got me on national TV, I received hundreds of comments from veterans and their family members thanking me.
 I had said, “No one should ever have to feel shy or defensive about taking their medicine.
 Thousands of people really suffer when President Obama shuts down the dispensaries”

 How can we possibly continue doing this to any of our veterans, especially the ones ravaged for fighting in the name of our nation?
 Fortunately, I think President Obama was listening to me, and he has since changed course on his prior policy of shutting down medical marijuana dispensaries in medical marijuana states.

 Mark D. Phelps was the main primary care doctor here in Garberville, the heart of the Emerald Triangle, for 29 years.
 We probably have the highest rate of heavy marijuana use in the nation.
-Surely, he would have seen some of these terrible marijuana health impacts and IQ reductions, never actually named by Kennedy, that are of such concern to Kennedy that he wants to use the iron fist of The Law to protect us from ourselves.
+Surely, he would have seen some of these terrible marijuana health impacts and IQ reductions, never actually named by Kennedy, that is of such concern to Kennedy that he wants to use the iron fist of The Law to protect us from ourselves.

 There were none!
 Dr. Phelps said that he had two patients who smoked 20 joints of marijuana each day who had esophageal bleeding and he thought young people from 15-18 shouldn’t smoke pot.
 We need a police state to protect ourselves from that?

 Kennedy compares the devastating and horrific detrimental health impacts of tobacco to the benign or health-enhancing impacts of marijuana as if marijuana is as bad as tobacco!
 He even wants to wastefully tax users of marijuana to pay for an unwarranted scaremongering anti-marijuana propaganda operation because tobacco producers should have to do that (and to some extent do).
 Preposterous!